 Various factors, including ageing, pregnancy, weight fluctuations, injuries, or hernias, can impact the appearance of your belly button.
 A typical navel appears small and vertical.
 Umbilicoplasty can modify the belly button to achieve a more aesthetically pleasing appearance.

-If you have concerns about the look of your navel, umbilicoplasty or belly button surgery can be a viable option to address these issues at our specialized cosmetic surgery centre.
+If you have concerns about the look of your navel, umbilicoplasty or belly button surgery can be a viable option to address these issues at our specialised cosmetic surgery clinic in London.

 Umbilicoplasty, also known as belly button surgery or navel reshaping, is a surgical procedure that alters the appearance, size, or shape of the navel (umbilicus).
 It is often performed for cosmetic reasons to improve the aesthetic appeal of the navel or to correct deformities that may have resulted from previous surgeries or congenital issues.
 Umbilicoplasty can be performed on its own or as part of other abdominal procedures, such as abdominoplasty (tummy tuck) or body contouring after significant weight loss.